eugenepolschikov/CiscoAppkoDemoMar2018/README.md

 ========== End

+# php: selenium webdriver facebook robot.
+It does the following actions: navigates to post,
-# php: facebook robot for likes calculation in the posts and extracting people profile who liked the post.
+extracts likes(reactions) number for particular post and extracts people list who liked this post.
+And prints results in console.
-This example is developed using php client for webdriver: https://github.com/facebook/php-webdriver .
+This example is implemented using php client for webdriver: https://github.com/facebook/php-webdriver .
 Composer is used as dependency manager in this example.